frosas/lag/README.md

 - Testing
 - Consider using http://w3c.github.io/netinfo/
 - Do the pings in a Worker to improve accuracy?
-- Requests to blank.js are still forwarded to Heroku no?
 - Ping from another thread (use a Web Worker) to avoid altered values when the computer slows down.
 - Don't cancel all the requests after a while but leave a sample of them to be